PKTINOS/PKod/Code_Examples.md

     l12=:o00yyl=-oo=:o=-ooyy<

-    Explanation:
-    l - if first char in code, print any NOP chars found 12 - two NOP chars to print
+    Explanation: l - if first char in code, print any NOP chars found 12 - two NOP chars to print
                  =: - set variable as :
-    o - print variable's corresponding ascii char y - wait 0.25 seconds
+                 o - print variable's corresponding ascii char 00 - two more NOP chars to print y - wait 0.25 seconds
                  l - if not first char in code, clear the console =-oo - set variable as - and print twice
                  < - go back to the start of the code

 [2]:https://codegolf.stackexchange.com/questions/105323/blinking-twelve